PolyhedralDev/TerraDocs/docs/config/development/config-data.rst

 A piece of data defined in a config is something we will call an **object**.
 All objects can be categorized by having a type, which is determined by how it is defined in the config.
-Config files always define a single object, which is what we will call the **top level object**.
+Config files always define a single object.

 Integers
 --------

-To put this information to use, let's create create a new config file in YAML and define our top level object.
-For our type let's use something called an ``Integer``.
+To put this information to use, let's create create a new config file in YAML.
+For our type let's use the ``Integer`` type.

 Integers represent whole numbers and as such, are written as whole numbers like so: